 So I would appreciate that.

-And then I also do one called the boomer effect.
+And then I also do one called the Boomer Effect.

-So anyway, the phone number here is 1-800-941 Sean.
+So anyway, the phone number here is 1-800-941-Sean, 1-800-941-Sean.

-One of the things I wanted to talk about real quick before we go to break is um how the Democrats are apparently very pessimistic about the future of their party.
+One of the things I wanted to talk about real quick before we go to break is how the Democrats are apparently very pessimistic about the future of their party.

-They had Joe Biden, who everyone pretended was okay, but how is it that the rest of us knew he wasn't for four years?
+But how is it that the rest of us knew he wasn't for four years?

 But okay, so you all just decided and discovered that there was something going on there with his health, like at the last minute, like right before the next election.

-So then they got Kamala Harris, and I can understand the pessimism.
+So then they got Kamala Harris.

-I can understand the disappointment because wow, that was a you know what kind of show.
+I can understand the disappointment because wow, that was a, you know what kind of show.

 It really was.